ishan-bhardwaj/notes/Go/Setup.md

     - By default, builds the binaries for current OS, but to cross-compile for others (for eg - linux) - `GOOS=linux go build`

 - Cleanup the binaries - `go clean`

-> [!WARNING]
-> Unused variables & methods are compilation-errors in Go.